Artwork shows an illustrated row of different people from the waist up

 COVID-19 Pandemic

 The COVID-19 pandemic is a global outbreak of infectious disease caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 It was declared a Public Health Emergency of International Concern (PHEIC) on 30 January 2020, and later a pandemic on 11 March 2020.
 Since 5 May 2023, the World Health Organization (WHO) confirmed it no longer fit the definition of a PHEIC.
 York was unlike other places in the UK and globally.
 As of January 2024, there have been a cumulative rate of 35,677 cases per 100,000 residents in York.
 Nationally, this is 37,178 per 100,000 people.
-The majority of deaths from COVID-19 were recorded in people aged 75 years and over.
+The majority of deaths from COVID-19 were recorded in people aged 75 years and over (Coronavirus Data (Restricted Access)).

 Back to list